 - Engineered Wood Siding: Made from wood fibers bonded together with resins.

-- Pros: It offers the look of real wood at a lower cost and is often more resistant to moisture and pests than traditional wood.
+- Pros: It offers the look of real wood at a lower cost.
+Additionally, it is often more resistant to moisture and pests than traditional wood.
 It’s also easier to install.

-- Cons: While more resistant than solid wood, it’s still not as durable as some other options and can be susceptible to moisture damage if not properly installed and maintained.
+- Cons: It is more resistant than solid wood, but it is not as durable as some other options.
+It can also be damaged by moisture if it is not installed and maintained correctly.

-When you’re making your decision, it’s a good idea to consider factors like your budget, the climate in Hollis, Maine (think about snow, rain, and temperature fluctuations!), the style of your home, and how much maintenance you’re willing to do.
+When you make your decision, think about a few important factors.
+First, consider your budget.
+Next, look at the climate in.
+This includes snow, rain, and temperature changes.
+Also, think about the style of your home.
+Finally, decide how much maintenance you are willing to do.